spcourse/monopoly/en/money/10 Startingmoney.md

    1. You're allowed to manually change the amount of starting money each time.

    2. You can test your code by providing the player with a huge amount of starting money.
 With a million euros you effectively create the same situation as you did for Donald Trump mode in "Moving around".

+## checkpy

+You can continue using the same checkpy here as for the previous part:

+    checkpy monopoly